forrestberry/theolexica/content/posts/spurgeon-conference-notes.md

     - prone to mysticism
         - eg. Spurgeon make an illustration about someone's conscience is pricked from stealing gloves.
 Turns out someone had stolen gloves.
         - Spurgeon would call it a prophecy.
-        - JP would call it a profound providenceo.
+        - PJ would call it a profound providenceo.
         - happened a few times in Spurgeons life.
     - not a charismatic in the modern sense at all